All you need to know about GDPR

 Can I stop someone from receiving my company data through Leadinfo’s software?

 Business owners who do not want their data to be made visible to Leadinfo users can block access to their company data through this link.
-Our users will no longer see whether or not these companies use their website.
+Our users will no longer see whether or not these companies use their websites.

 Can I contact visitors directly?